 The York Walls stand as the longest medieval town walls in England (they’re 3.4km or 2 miles long!), and also the best preserved.
 They can be accessed through four main and two secondary gates.
 But before we dwell on these, let me tell you all about the amazing history of the York City Walls.

 The original York Walls date back to 71 AD, when the city of York was erected as a Roman military fortress on the banks of the River Ouse and given the name Eboracum.
-With the Viking invasion of 866AD, the city was renamed Jorvik and the original Roman Walls were covered with dirt with a wooden palisade added to create an even stronger defensible shield.
-Some parts of the original Roman walls remain – such as the spectacular lower section of the Multangular Tower, which stands in the Museum Gardens, between the Yorkshire Museum and St Leonard’s Hospital.
+With the Viking invasion of 866AD, the city was renamed Jorvik and the original Roman Walls were covered with dirt.
+A wooden palisade was added to create an even stronger defensible shield.
+Some parts of the original Roman walls remain – such as the spectacular lower section of the Multangular Tower.
+You can find it in the Museum Gardens, between the Yorkshire Museum and St Leonard’s Hospital.

 1. Micklegate Bar